Unity-Technologies/SuperScience/README.md

 ![The blue rays are used to detect objects for snapping](https://github.com/Unity-Technologies/SuperScience/raw/docs-assets/GizmoModule/example-1.png)
 ![The red ray is showing how close we are to breaking the snapping distance](https://github.com/Unity-Technologies/SuperScience/raw/docs-assets/GizmoModule/example-2.png)
 ![This example shows that the third ray has encountered an object and shows where the non-snapped object would be](https://github.com/Unity-Technologies/SuperScience/raw/docs-assets/GizmoModule/example-3.png)

+## PhysicsTracker: Bridging the gap between game code and physics simulation
+One of the more difficult problems in games is translating motion from non-physics sources, like animations, custom scripts, and XR input, into the physics simulation.
+An additional concern on the input side is that while some XR Input devices provide physics data, others do not.
+Tracked objects in AR usually do not have velocity or other physics data associated with them.

+The convential approach to this problem is to integrate velocity by looking at how an object has moved frame to frame.
+This data can vary pretty wildly (especially at low speeds) and 'feel' incorrect for things like rotational motion, changing directions, shaking, and so on.
+Presenting something that looks and feels like motion the player intended usually requires a lot of trial and error, tweaks, and hacks.

+The PhysicsTracker provides a solution.
+It works by seperating the problem of tracking velocity into tracking speed and direction separetely.
+It smooths and predicts these values and how they change, and then recombines them into a final velocity, acceleration, and angular velocity.

+The PhysicsTracker is versatile;  it is a class that can be used inside and outside monobehaviours.
+They can follow any kind of changing set of positions and rotations and output appropriate physics data.
+Do you need to get the velocity at the end of a bat?
+Stick a PhysicsTracker there.
+Rotation of an XR Input device?
+Stick a PhysicsTracker there.
+Want to get some physics values for that 'monster attack' animation in your game?
+Stick a PhysicsTracker there.

+The included 'TestScene' for PhysicsTracker shows the smooth physics data being generated for the left and right hands.
+An attached component 'DrawPhysicsData' on each hand does the tracking and drawing of data.
+Various pieces of data can be visualized - velocity, acceleration, angular velocity, and direct integrated velocity (for reference).
+I recommend only having one or two options on at a time - the data can get too busy with them all active at once.
+Velocity is drawn in blue, Acceleration in green, Angular Velocity in white, and Direct Integration in Red.

+To use the PhysicsTracker in your own scripts, just create a new 'PhysicsTracker' in your script, and call the 'Update' method with the most recent position and rotation values of the object you wish to track.
+The physics tracker then will calculate up to date values for Speed, Velocity, Acceleration, Direction, Angular Speed, and Angular Velocity.